 - Persona 5: Velvet Room attendants Justine and Caroline bring your corpse to their Eldritch Location and read various poems lamenting the end of your journey whenever you die.

 - The spirits of the previous Raidous in Raidou Kuzunoha vs. The Soulless Army.

-- He returns in Shin Megami Tensei IV; the afterlife is so full of dead people that he's perfectly willing to sell continues so he won't be overworked.
+- Charon returns in Shin Megami Tensei IV; the afterlife is so full of dead people that he's perfectly willing to sell continues so he won't be overworked.
 The player has the option to pay Play Coins alongside the usual Macca.
 If you choose to pay in Macca, but don't have enough of it, he'll revive you anyway, putting the bribe on a tab that will automatically be taken once you get enough Macca.
 If you die while still in debt, however, Charon will refuse to revive you and it will be Game Over for real.

 - In the Baldur's Gate series, a Holy Symbol of Bhaal fills in for the visage of the dead god.

 - Tengai Makyou Zero has short scenes that play out whenever your party is felled by a boss.